w3c/wai-media-guide/av-content.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: "Content of Audio and Video"   # Do not translate "title:".
+title: "Accessible Audio Content and Video Content"   # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Content of Audio & Video" # A short title that is used in the navigation
 doc-note-type: draft